SAMA BANKSIDE ART EXHIBIT SPACE

 We have invited collectors and established career artists to help support our space adding weight, breadth and depth to the walls by temporarily lending their work.

 We hope to exhibit artists who are not only ambitious for themselves but also for each other, artists who still believe that art and design is the last mainstay for democratic expression.

-It’s going to be a space to watch as it gains a reputation in a modest and understated way.
+This bar, restaurant, events, private hire and art exhibit space is one to watch as it gains a reputation in a modest and understated way.

 Kai Bastard and Bill Turpin

 BASTARD TURPIN is a conceptual visual partnership between Kai Bastard and Bill Turpin.
 They work together to combine complimentary disciplines of image making and hand crafted sculpture, creating images that are both engaging and unsettling.
 The duo focus on creating controversial social messaging embodying a cross section of human observations surrounding sexual, political and emotional issues.
 These surreal, at times illusory images both shock and amuse, breaking through the everyday noise promoting discussion and encourage debate.
 When looking beneath the wholesome reality and repugnant veneer there is a sensation of David Lynch within their works.
 And like Lynch, the duo realise that we live in a world of opposites and the trick is to reconcile those opposing things in an attempt to appreciate one by knowing the other.
 ‘The more darkness you gather up, the more light you can see’.
 BASTARD TURPIN have taken the time to produce a piece of work for SAMA Bankside's space from their controversial Hate Heart project.
 Titled ‘PISS HEAD’ it is an economical use of word placement possibly in an attempt to remind customers to drink responsibly when at the bar.
 However I can’t help feeling that the minds of these artists really want to send a hidden-tirade of love letter expletives straight from the heart of Frank Booth.